-Traditionally teh kingdom’s 2nd largest city, the western town of Battambang Cambodia has surely been overtaken by now by booming Siem Reap and although still relatively prosperous from the Province’s fine farming land, (indeed it’s sometimes known as ‘Cambodia’s rice bowl’), it has been largely bypassed by the country’s tourism boom.
-Well until recently that is but these days Battambang’s definitely an up and coming destination for visitors to the Kingdom.
+Traditionally the kingdom’s 2nd largest city, the western town of Battambang Cambodia has surely been overtaken by now by booming Siem Reap and although still relatively prosperous from the Province’s fine farming land, (indeed it’s sometimes known as ‘Cambodia’s rice bowl’), it has been largely bypassed by the country’s tourism boom.
+Well until recently that is but these days Battambang’s definitely an up-and-coming destination for visitors to the Kingdom.

 With the new arrivals in recent years the town’s cafe and restaurant scene, previously pretty limited, has seen a flurry of openings with new coffee shops, more tourist orientated bars and a wide variety of eateries including Indian restaurants; bakeries, fine French dining, excellent Khmer fare, Thai, Chinese, of course, the usual pizzas and burgers etc and even a creperie.

 There’s also far more choice hotel-wise than there used to be and what’s more, they’re filling up these days.
 Transport links are good with a 1.30-hour ride on a decent road taking you to the Thai border at Pong Nam Ron or a 4-hour bus ride to Phnom Penh and of course, the scenic boat trip between Siem Reap and Battambang is still going strong.